LaudateCorpus1/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

 "grafana" has been added to your repositories
 ```

-If you have already added the bitnami repository in another module you'll be told it's already there, that's fine.
+Note that in some situations the setup scripts will have added the repo for you, in that case you will get a message that it already is setup, do not worry if this happens, it's fine.

   2. Update the repository cache